 Here's the most thorough explanation yet for the train derailment in East Palestine

-By the time the train's engineers were able to get out to inspect the bearing, there already were indications the train may have derailed, according to a preliminary report released by the agency Thursday.
+But by the time an alarm rang to alert the crew of the danger, the bearing was already so compromised that it failed as the train was still coming to a stop, officials said — a revelation that raised questions about whether Norfolk Southern's safety sensors and procedures were sufficient to prevent a catastrophic failure.

-The NTSB's report is not a conclusive declaration of the derailment's cause.
-The agency is still examining the axle and wheel bearing, it said, along with parts of the tank cars that carried toxic chemicals.
+"Roller bearings fail.
+But it's absolutely critical for problems to be identified and addressed early so these aren't run until failure," said NTSB Chair Jennifer Homendy at a Thursday press conference.

-But the report does offer the most detailed explanation yet of what may have sent the train off the tracks.
+A preliminary report released by the NTSB Thursday stopped short of declaring a conclusive cause of the derailment.
+But the report, along with additional details shared by officials, together offered the most detailed explanation yet of what may have sent the train off the tracks.

-Norfolk Southern train 32N, traveling east along the railroad's Fort Wayne Line across Ohio, approached East Palestine just before 9 p.m. on Friday, Feb.
+Norfolk Southern train 32N, a 149-car, 9,000-foot-long train traveling east along the railroad's Fort Wayne Line across Ohio, derailed near East Palestine just before 9 p.m. on Friday, Feb.
 3.

-As the train approached East Palestine, a wheel bearing on its 23rd railcar rapidly overheated, its temperature soaring to more than 250 degrees Fahrenheit above the ambient temperature.
+As the train approached East Palestine, a wheel bearing on its 23rd railcar rapidly overheated, its temperature soaring to more than 250 degrees Fahrenheit above the ambient outdoor temperature of 10 degrees.

 The overheating triggered an alarm, which caused the train's engineer to immediately apply the brakes to bring the train to the stop.
 An automatic emergency braking system also came into effect.

-But when operators exited the train to inspect the bearing, they saw fire and smoke, an indicator of a possible derailment, the report said.
+But when the three-person crew exited the train to inspect the bearing, they saw fire and smoke, an indicator of a possible derailment, the report said.
 Ultimately, 38 cars derailed, 11 of which carried toxic chemicals.

 Trackside detectors saw temperatures spiking in a wheel bearing